-Given human psychology, and given WannaCry won’t be the last cyber attack ever launched, is there anything companies can do to safeguard themselves against the cyber attacks of the future?
+Given human psychology, and given WannaCry ransomware attack won’t be the last cyber attack ever launched, is there anything companies can do to safeguard themselves against the cyber attacks of the future?

-As it happens, there is something companies can do.
+As it happens, there is something companies can do for their cybersecurity.

 Once companies know what’s stopping their people from following best practice, they can react accordingly.

-Companies struggling to change their people’s behaviour can take advantage of things like simulated cyber security attacks, for example, By making cyber attacks real, simulated attacks remedy each of the above three biases at once.
+Companies struggling to change their people’s behavior can take advantage of things like simulated cyber security or phishing attacks.
+By making cyber attacks real, simulated attacks remedy each of the above three biases at once.